(866) 984-0113 call for your free personal

 Shoulder dystocia is a medical emergency.
 When it occurs, the baby’s shoulder needs to be released quickly so the baby can come out and start breathing on its own.
 There are a number of ways to do this, depending on the circumstances.

-Shoulder dystocia happens in about 1 in 150 non-Caesarean births.
+Shoulder dystocia happens in about 1 in 150 non-Caesarean births of vaginal delivery.

 While larger babies are somewhat more likely than small babies to experience shoulder dystocia, it’s not often possible to predict this will happen.
 Risk factors for the mother besides infant size include shoulder dystocia during a previous childbirth, diabetes, high body-mass index, induced labor, long labor, and if forceps were used.

 Although unlikely, shoulder dystocia can result in fractures of the baby’s arm or shoulder.
-In a few rare cases, the baby can suffer brain damage from lack of oxygen while birth was delayed.
+In a few rare cases, the baby can suffer brain damage from lack of oxygen while birth is delayed.

 Birth injuries are often preventable.
 Routine tests and monitoring during delivery allow medical providers to anticipate and deal with problems.
 It is the duty of your obstetrician to exercise the degree of care and skill ordinarily exercised by a reasonably competent obstetrician in similar circumstances.
 That includes the duty to anticipate problems.
 If the obstetrician fails in this duty, there can be catastrophic results to the baby’s safety.

-If your child was born with a birth defect, speak to one of our Lexington personal injury lawyers for legal assistance.
+If your child was born with a birth defect, speak to a Kentucky birth injury lawyer for legal assistance.